Rookout/deployment-examples/node-typescript/README.md

 ## Rookout Integration explained

-This example is based of the Microsoft TypeScript-Node-Starter example available [here].

 We have added Rookout to the original project by:
 1. Adding rookout to `package.json` available on [npm]: